geleto/cascador-ai/README.md

 ---

-# Cascador-AI – A Framework for Simplified AI Orchestration
+# Cascador-AI – An Agent Framework for AI Orchestration

 With [Cascador-AI](https://github.com/geleto/cascador-ai), you can focus on defining what your AI agents should achieve, while the framework handles the intricate details of orchestration, concurrency, and dependency management.
 Using an intuitive templating approach, Cascador-AI makes it easy to describe workflows in a way that’s both simple and flexible - no need to deal with complex async code or specialized constructs.
 Cascador-AI delivers simplicity, flexibility and performance in one package.